faster-cpython/bench_runner/DEVELOPER.md

 - A markdown table produced by `pyperf compare_to`.
 - A set of violin plots showing the distribution of the difference in timings for each benchmark.

-Additionally, master indices are generated in `README.md` and `results/README.md`.
+Additionally, indices are generated in `README.md` and `RESULTS.md`.
 The latter only contains the most recent revision of each named Python version.

 The implementation of this workflow is in `bench_runner/scripts/generate_results.py`.

 ### _publish.yml

-This step mirrors the private `faster-cpython/benchmarking` repo to the public `faster-cpython/benchmarking-public` repo.
+This step mirrors the private `benchmarking` repo to the public `benchmarking-public` repo.
 This needs a token with contents write access and workflow write access to the `benchmarking-public` repo called `BENCHMARK_MIRROR`.

 ### _weekly.yml

 This does a benchmarking run automatically every Sunday.
-It tests `python/cpython main` on Linux-x86_64 and then publishes the results.
+It tests `python/cpython main` on all runners and then publishes the results.

 ## Results naming convention